praabindhp/Binary_Tree-Operations/README.md

 C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that map efficiently to typical machine instructions.

+The main operations in binary tree are: search, insert and delete.
+We will see the worst case time complexity of these operations in binary trees.
+In a binary tree, a node can have maximum two children.

 This Is A C Program To Illustrate The Operations Done In A Binary Tree

 The Operations Illustrated :